minprog/adventure/steps/1 introduction/index.md

     KEYS	a set of keys	3
     LAMP	a brightly shining brass lamp	2

-The file comprises three parts, divided by two blank lines.
+The file has three parts, divided by two blank lines.
 The first part describes the "rooms", with on each line an identifying number, then a TAB character, then a short description, then another TAB character, and then a long description:

     1	Outside building	You are standing at the end of ...